Combining Facial Videos and Biosignals for Stress Estimation During Driving: Methodology

 \subsection{Dataset Description}

-Our experiments use the publicly available distracted driving dataset introduced by Taamneh et al.~\cite{Distrdriving}, which includes synchronized facial videos, physiological measurements, gaze measurements, and driving annotations collected in a simulated environment.
-We focus on two sessions: Normal Driving (ND) as baseline and Sensorimotor Distraction (MD), where stress is induced through texting-based tasks administered during phases P2 and P4, with P1, P3, and P5 serving as non-stress intervals.
+We use the publicly available distracted driving dataset of Taamneh et al.~\cite{Distrdriving}, which contains synchronized facial videos, physiological signals, gaze measurements, and driving annotations collected in a simulator.
+We focus on Normal Driving (ND) as baseline and Sensorimotor Distraction (MD), where texting tasks induce stress during P2 and P4, while P1, P3, and P5 are non-stress phases.